pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

 We go the extra mile for our customers.
 If someone is dissatisfied with a purchase, we refund their money and offer them a discount on their next purchase.

+I promise I will go the extra mile to ensure your satisfaction.

 </p>
 </details>